Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 In light of these dramatic shifts, how can digital advertisers effectively reach and connect with sports fans?
 And is navigating the disparate live sports landscape worth all the trouble?
 (Spoiler alert: yes, yes it is!)
 Read on to learn all about it.

-The Sports Broadcast Landscape is Changing
+The Sports Broadcast Landscape Is Changing

 First off, let’s look at some of those new (or, at least, new-ish) sports broadcast partnerships, an area that’s seen some significant departures from the “old normal” in recent years:

-• Netflix reached a ten-year, multibillion-dollar deal to exclusively stream the WWE’s weekly “Raw" shows, which began in January 2025.
+• Netflix reached a ten-year, multibillion-dollar deal to exclusively stream the WWE’s weekly “Raw” shows, which began in January 2025.
+In its first year on the platform, Raw pulled in 340 million viewing hours and landed on Netflix’s Global Top 10 English TV chart 47 of 52 weeks, averaging over 3 million viewers per episode.

 • The WNBA recently secured an 11-year rights deal with Versant, which will broadcast at least 50 games annually on USA Network from 2026 to 2036.
 This deal builds on the WNBA’s 2024 broadcast agreements with Disney, Amazon, and NBCUniversal.